hekar/blog/_posts/2020-09-22-dotcover-dotnetcore.md

 Tooling that produces code coverage will never be able to inform you how well your assertions specified, but they will give adequate information an about whether a portion of code is executed.

 There are numerous code coverage tools available for C#.
-One of them is by [Jetbrains] called [Dotcover].
+One of them by Jetbrains and is called Dotcover.

 ---